Instruction for Authors

 When articles are based on studies involving patients or volunteers, written informed consent should be obtained from participants (or their parents/legal guardians if applicable), along with appropriate ethical approval.
 A detailed statement should be included in the manuscript to comply with all relevant laws and regulations regarding personal information privacy and/or security.
 If the text of the article includes any personal details of patients, or images of them or of other people for publishing in Actas Españolas de Psiquiatría, the author must have their permission, consent and any assignment rights necessary for this.
 The author must keep a written consent record, although it is not necessary to send this to Actas Españolas de Psiquiatría.
 If a legal conflict is envisaged, the author must provide this information if required, as well as copies of it or evidence that the relevant consent has been obtained.
 All images must belong to the authors or have necessary consent for publication in Actas Españolas de Psiquiatría.
 Formal consent is not required for the use of entirely anonymous images, such as X-rays, ultrasound images, pathology slides, or laparoscopic images, provided they do not contain identifying marks or accompanying text that may identify individuals.

-On receipt of the work, the principal author will receive acknowledgment of receipt, and the manuscript will be sent immediately to the Editorial Board for evaluation and to external reviewers named by the Board for its evaluation.
-Following the evaluation, the primary author will be informed of the outcome regarding the acceptance for publication, along with any suggested modifications.
-Once the final version of a manuscript has been accepted for publication, the author will receive galley proofs for final corrections.
-These should be returned to the journal no later than 2 days after reception.
+Upon receipt of the manuscript, all authors will receive an acknowledgment of receipt.
+The Editorial Office will perform an initial review of the manuscript, checking its structure, style, and the presence of plagiarism in the text and scientific content.
+After completing the initial check, the manuscript will be sent to the editorial committee for evaluation, and will be peer reviewed by at least two reviewers.
+Following the evaluation, the authors will be informed of the outcome regarding acceptance for publication, along with any suggested modifications.
+Once the final version of the manuscript is accepted for publication, the authors will receive galley proofs for final corrections, which should be returned to the journal within 2 days.

 Upon publication, should revisions to the final version be deemed necessary, the journal's editorial team will undertake careful consideration, with the approval of the editor-in-chief, to ensure adherence to the journal's policies and the guidelines outlined by the Committee on Publication Ethics (COPE).
 Any requisite alterations will be accompanied by a post-publication notice, which will be permanently linked to the original article.
-These modifications may include correction notices, expressions of concern, retractions, and in very rare cases, deletions.
+These modifications may include Corrections and Version Control.
 This practice of linking post-publication notices to the original article serves to uphold transparency regarding any changes made and safeguard the integrity of the academic record.

 Upon receipt of direct allegations of misconduct from informants, Actas Españolas de Psiquiatría will adhere strictly to the procedures outlined by COPE.
 Upon identification of concerns regarding ethical misconduct, the editorial committee will promptly initiate an investigation following COPE guidelines.
 Throughout ongoing investigations or while awaiting resolution, if the evidence remains inconclusive, Actas Españolas de Psiquiatría may opt to issue expressions of concern to notify readers of the situation.
 In the event that the investigation confirms misconduct, Actas Españolas de Psiquiatría will promptly issue a retraction notice, which will be published in the journal.
 The article's record will be updated accordingly to reflect the retraction, and it will be clearly marked as such in the journal's archives.
 Furthermore, relevant indexes will be revised to indicate the retraction.